dockstore/dockstore-documentation/docs/dictionary.rst

 Galaxy
 ------
-    An open-source platform that uses :ref:`dict FAIR` principles, most well-known for its web-based UI which can be used to run a variety of bioinformatics tools.
+    An open-source platform that uses :ref:`dict FAIR` principles, most well-known for its web-based UI used to create and run a variety of bioinformatics tools.

 Further reading: `<https://galaxyproject.org/>`_